isomerpages/moe-nyjc-ecg/_a-level-results-release-2025/Factors to Consider.md

 <p>Besides considering your H2 subjects, you will need to consider many factors
 like special programmes, facilities, curriculum content,&nbsp; etc. Please read more <a href="https://ecg.nanyangjc.moe.edu.sg/key-factors-to-consider/" class="wixui-rich-text__text" rel="noreferrer noopener" target="_blank"><u>here</u></a>.</p>
-<h4>Rank Point (UAS) calculation</h4>
+<h4>University Admission Score (UAS) calculation</h4>
 <p>To gauge if you meet the minimum Indicative Grade Profile (IGP) for each
-course, you need to compare your rank points (UAS) against the 10th percentile IGP for the course.
+course, you need to compare your UAS against the 10th percentile IGP for the course.
 Please note that meeting the previous year’s grade of a course does NOT guarantee admission to that course for the next year.
 Other universities do not release an IGP as they select students based on a holistic criteria.</p>
 <ul>
 <li>
 <p>NUS IGP <a href="http://www.nus.edu.sg/oam/undergraduate-programmes/indicative-grade-profile-(igp)" class="wixui-rich-text__text" rel="noreferrer noopener" target="_blank"><u>Link</u></a>&nbsp;</p>